Novel density profile for isothermal cores of dark matter halos: Analytical Density Profiles

-Building on the flat-core approach taken by the Read, Robertson-Fischer, and Yang profiles, we investigate different analytical trial functions $\rho (r)$ that, in addition to satisfying the flat-core configuration, can closely approximate an isothermal core.
-We require the density profile to exhibit a similar density structure to that mentioned in Section \ref{sec:flat-core_profiles}: having a radius-independent density at lower radii, an inverted power-law of $n$ in the intermediate region, and a power-law of $r^{-3}$ similar to the NFW profile at the halo edge.
-To characterize the level of isothermality (defined as closeness of the system to the isothermal-core configuration), we start with the spherically symmetric Jeans equation
+As our goal is to arrive at an analytical density profile that closely satisfies the isothermal-core configuration while maintaining a well-defined functional form, we take a similar but slightly more simplistic approach.
+First and foremost, we require our density profile to exhibit similar behaviors to the profiles detailed in Section \ref{ssec:core_profiles}, that is: having a radius-independent density at lower radii, a transition index of $n$ in the intermediate region, and a power-law of $r^{-3}$ similar to the NFW profile at the halo edge.
+In agreement with simulation results, we assume a constant core velocity dispersion $\sigma_{\rm{c}}$ within the region of $r \lesssim r_{\rm{c}}$, leading to the following dimensionless set of equations